Find an online broker to work for your limited company’s needs.

 Don’t be thrown by the terminology here.
 A share dealing account is just a type of account that allows you to hold investments, as well as buy and sell investments within the account.
 Different providers will have varying costs, fees, and so on.

 With this type of account, the owner, or limited company, buys and sells different company shares.
 In most cases, they are looking for the opportunity to earn income from dividends or make a profit in their account.

 There are plenty of share dealing accounts to choose from, so you can pick what works for you.

 The Top Share Dealing Accounts for Limited Companies

 We’ve done the research for you and narrowed down the share dealing accounts that are the top choices in the market.

-Each of these providers offers limited company accounts and they have unique things about them that may or may not stand out to you.
+Each of these providers offers limited company accounts and they have a range of features that may or may not stand out to you.
 Take a look through these detailed overviews to see if you can find a great fit!

 *IG Disclaimer: Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 68% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

 AJ Bell is probably one of the oldest investment providers out there.
 It has a longstanding history and has maintained a great reputation through the years.